luitfc/hpc-apps-benchmarking-web/LAMMPS/docs/main.md

 ### LAMMPS

-LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) is a classical molecular dynamics code, and an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.
+LAMMPS is a classical molecular dynamics code, and an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.
 It has a nice collection of atom styles and force fields, and is capable of modelling systems with only a few particles up to millions or billions.

 LAMMPS is designed to run efficiently on single-processor desktop or shared-memory and distributed-memory parallel machines that support [MPI](https://www.open-mpi.org/) message-passing libraries.
 The LAMMPS code contains a large number of standard packages and user contributed packages including acceleration packages for improving LAMMPS performance for different classes of problems running on different kinds of hardware (multi-core CPUs, GPUs, and Intel Xeon Phi coprocessors).
 For full documentation visit the [official site](http://lammps.sandia.gov/doc/Manual.html).